Saumya-Aggarwal/Dice-game/README.md

 # Dice-game
-a basic dice games with some js.
+A basic dice games with some js.